 The most famous place in Barcelona is arguably the Sagra De Familia.
 This is an unfinished church with ugly cranes outside which is contributing to the construction of the church.

-So, why people pay a visit in numbers in an unfinished church?
+So, why do people pay a visit in numbers in an unfinished church?

-Because this is one of the most marvelous architectures in the world.
-When Anthony Gaudy, a genius Catalan architect, started building this in 1883, he knew that; he didn’t have the budget (and time) to finish his dream.
+Because this is one of the most marvellous architectures in the world.
+When Antoni Gaudi, a genius Catalan architect, started building this in 1883, he knew that; he didn’t have the budget (and time) to finish his dream.
 But he knew that it’s possible to build it.
 So, he started his work and said to people that we will complete it even after my death.
+If you think that Sagrada looks beautiful from outside, you must get inside – Sagrada is even more beautiful inside.

 To see more photos of the Sagra De Familia, see my photo blog on this church.